-Hand - Spiritual Philosophy
+Hand - Practical Philosophy

 To the founder, practical work experience was a vital element of a well-rounded education.
 In the early 1920s, at a time when only 15 percent of American jobs available were "white collar," Brown believed American's higher education was greatly unbalanced.
 Instead of pure book learning, the founder sought a form of learning that also involved practical skill and spiritual instruction.